YangJae96/ComputerVision-2020-1-Project/README.md

 - torch1.5 and torchvision 0.6

 ## 3. Train
+- Must to do: You need to unzip the dataset.zip into the project root dir.
+The dataset folder should be in same dir as train.py
 - command: python train.py --datapath (Root Dir of this Project) --epoch (epochs to train) --pretrained (set True for Pretranied ResNet Model)

 ## 4. Test